Randomblock1/randomblock1.github.io/_posts/2022-05-08-lhr-full-unlock.md

 ## Results

 Before I applied the NBMiner LHR bypass, I had approximately 30 MH/s on my RTX 3070.
-After the LHR bypass, it went up to 52 MH/s.
-And that was before overclocking.
-With a full overclock and the LHR bypass, I get 66 MH/s at 120 W. It's absolutely incredible.
+After the LHR bypass, it went up to 52 MH/s, and that was all before applying any overclocking.
+With a full overclock (1200/3800/120 core/memory/power) and the LHR bypass, I got 65 MH/s at 120 W with an efficiency of 550 kH/w.
+It's absolutely incredible.

 ## The Future